 What do we do?

-- Build relationships with the local business community and elected officials to access funding and support for our trails.
+• We build relationships with local business community and elected officials to access funding and support for our trails.

-- Maintain a website (prescottmtb.com) with information on where to ride in the Prescott area, a calendar of group rides and MTB-related events, updates on PMBA projects, and volunteer opportunities.
+• Maintain website (prescottmtb.com) with information on where to ride in Prescott, a calendar of group & shop rides and MTB related events, updates on PMBA projects and volunteer opportunities.

 Mission: